clarakhumalo/clarakhumalo.github.io/README.md

 ## Challenges and Learnings:

 Throughout the development process, I encountered challenges such as ensuring cross-browser compatibility, optimizing performance and remaining dedicated to .
 By overcoming these hurdles, I gained valuable insights into troubleshooting techniques and best practices in web development.

-## Future Iterations:

-I will be expanding this portfolio website each time I add a project to my GitHub account or refining existing features.
-Future iterations may include integrating exploring advanced JavaScript functionalities to further enhance user interaction.